How to run a zero-emissions van

 Where can you charge an electric van?

 Having a van with a full charge each morning will be important to those wanting to minimise range anxiety during the working day.
 Otherwise, you may have to waste precious work hours recharging your van.
 An overnight charge, done either at home or work, is the best approach.

 This does mean you need to have the space and facilities to do so.
-You might also have to invest in a home wallbox charger.
-These start from around £250 for a 3kW unit, which will take around six to eight hours to charge an electric van.
+You might also have to invest in a home wallbox charger, which will take around six to eight hours to charge an electric van.
 Most modern electric vans come with rapid-charging capability, which allows you to use public charging points to get a decent slug of energy into the battery in 30-45 minutes or so.

 Consider payloads and servicing

 Another key consideration when running a zero-emissions van is payload.
 Most electric vans currently have pretty much the same cargo volume as conventional vans.
 However, because they tend to weigh more, they're often not able to carry the same weight.
 Also note that the more you carry, the more it'll affect the range of your van.

 Benefits of running a zero-emissions van